OpenDSA/OpenPOP/Java-Visualizer/README.md

 *jsonFilter* contains files for removing an enormous amount of unwanted criteria from the generated backend json trace.

-*JavaTraceGen* contains ONLY the files from David Pritchard's https://github.com/daveagp/java_jail repository that were used to take in java code and produce a json object (traceprinter package).
+*JavaTraceGen* This dir contains the backend for the Java-Visualizer.
+The files from David Pritchard's https://github.com/daveagp/java_jail repository that were used to take in java code and produce a json object (traceprinter package).

+*Java-Visualize* This dir contains the frontend for the Java-Visualizer. https://github.com/daveagp/java_visualize

+The frontend for the Java-Visualizer has two subrepositories within it.
+The CodeMirror repository and the Online Python Tutor repository.